rameessahlu/product-cipher/README.md

-A basic cryptographic technique by using combination of substitution & transposition operations.
+A basic cryptographic algorithm by using combination of substitution & transposition ciphers.
 ## Design Structure:

 * Encryption